onodu/NumberConverter/README.md

 - num - rational number in range \[0, 1\).

 Output:
-- outStr - string form num in system base2.
+- outStr - string form of num in system base2.

 Variables:
 - digitsAfterPoint - max number of digits after point, as above.